House sitting is one of the latest budget travel trends, and using house sitters for your home and pets is steadily growing in popularity.

 House Sitting is Not Instant

-What it is: a process
+What house sitting is: a process

 House Sitting Is Not Paid In Cash

-You can’t expect to have free accommodations and get paid, just like you can’t have your cake and eat it too.
-Normally one pays to travel, so if any part of that comes free, expect to pay in some form of labor.
+Normally, one pays to travel.
+So if any part of that comes free, expect to pay in some form of labor.
 People often ask us how much we make house sitting, and we say nothing – if we’re talking cold hard cash.
-We get paid in the form of not paying for a place to stay and also in lots of cuddles from the pets!
+We get paid in the form of not paying for a place to stay, making local connections with the pet owners, and of course, lots of cuddles from the pets!

-What it is: a work exchange.
+What house sitting is: a work exchange.

-House Sitting is Not for Young People
+House Sitting is Only for Retirees

 Who house sitting is for: Anyone who is willing to try!